 Caesarea is a magnificent site, a national park where amazing ancient harbor ruins, beautiful beaches, and impressive modern residences sit side by side.
-Caesarea is originally an ancient Herodian port city located on Israel’s Mediterranean Coast about half way between Tel Aviv and Haifa.
-The site recently been restored to create one of Israel’s most attractive and fascinating archaeological sites.
+Caesarea is originally an ancient Herodian port city located on Israel’s Mediterranean Coast about halfway between Tel Aviv and Haifa.
+The site has recently been restored to create one of Israel’s most attractive and fascinating archaeological sites.
 The restored Caesarea amphitheater hosts modern-day concerts during the summer months, whilst the Old City has a range of boutiques and restaurants.
-The new town of Caesarea is a luxurious neighborhood of villas, whose beach, the Caesarea Aquaduct Beach is one of the best beaches in Israel.
+The new town of Caesarea is a luxurious neighborhood of villas, whose beach, the Caesarea Aqueduct Beach is one of the best beaches in Israel.
 Caesarea can be difficult to visit without a car, and many visitors opt to join a tour to Caesarea, which is a convenient and good value way to enjoy the site.

 Caesarea National Park

 Caesarea National Park is one of, if not Israel’s, most impressive archaeological site.
 The beautifully restored harbor here was built by King Herod and is a work of engineering marvel.
 The site is a fascinating place to explore and the museum includes a great multimedia explanation of the history of the port.

 Within the park is the Caesarea Amphitheater, also restored, which during the summer regularly hosts concerts of both local, and international acts.
 See our listing of concerts in Caesarea for more.
 The Harbor Beach is located within the Park although you can enter separately, and is totally unique in its setting, with superb facilities.

 The Park is also home to a unique museum, the world’s only underwater museum where you are able to dive through the underwater ruins of this ancient city.
 Wow!
 For more call the Caesarea Dive Club (04-6265898).